-In the event of an official withdrawal, the college's refunds policy will be applied and tuition and fees will be reduced, if applicable.
-For a detailed explanation of the college's refunds policy, contact the Business Office at 1.870.574.4461.
-The student may be liable for any Title IV funds disbursed to their account to cover institutional charges in excess of the amount allowed by the Return to Title IV calculations.
-Any amounts owed to SAU Tech due to a Return of Title IV Funds calculation must be repaid to the college.
+In the event of an official withdrawal, the SAU Tech institutional refund policy will be applied and tuition and fees will be reduced, if applicable.
+See the Business Office for a detailed explanation of SAU Tech's refund policy.
+The student may be liable for any Title IV Funds disbursed to their account to cover institutional charges in excess of the amount allowed by the Return to Title IV Calculations.
+Any amounts owed to SAU Tech due to a Return of Title IV Funds calculation must be repaid to the school.
 If payment is not received, holds will be placed on the student's account.
 It is also possible that the student may lose eligibility for future Title IV aid until such time that the overpayment is paid in full or satisfactory repayment arrangements are made.

-SAU Tech makes this information available on the college's website and a written copy may be obtained in the Financial Aid Office.
-Examples of worksheets for the Return of Title IV Funds Policy may also be obtained by contacting the Financial Aid Office.
+SAU Tech makes this information available on the college's website and a written copy may be obtained in the financial aid office.
+Examples of worksheets for the Return of Title IV Funds policy may also be obtained by contacting the Financial Aid Office.

-For a student who completely withdraws after the 60% point in the term, the Financial Aid Office will conduct an analysis of the student's file to determine if there is any aid "that could have been disbursed."
-If there is aid that could have been disbursed then an R2T4 calculation will be done to determine the student's eligibility for a post-withdrawal disbursement.
+For students who completely withdraw after the 60% point in the term the Financial Aid office will conduct an analysis of the students file to determine if there is any aid "that could have been disbursed."
+If there is aid "that could have been disbursed" then an R2T4 calculation will be done to determine the students' eligibility for a post-withdrawal disbursement.
 In the event of a post-withdrawal disbursement the Business Office will contact the student to ensure the student receives all Title IV funds.
-If there is not aid "that could have been disbursed" that will be documented and a copy of the student's withdrawal form will be kept in the R2T4 file.
+If there is not aid "that could have been disbursed" that will be documented and a copy of the students' withdrawal form will be kept in the R2T4 file.
 If a student has no aid "that could have been disbursed" then it is mathematically impossible for the student to be eligible for a post-withdrawal disbursement.

-Return of Title IV funds calculations will be performed within 30 days of the student's withdrawal.
-Unofficial withdrawals will be determined and calculated within 30 days of the end of the term in which the student unofficially withdrew.
+Return of Title IV Funds calculations will be performed within 30 days of the students' withdrawal.
+Unofficial withdrawals will be determined and calculated within 30 days of the end of the term in which students unofficially withdrew.

-The college has 45 days from the date the college determines that the student withdraw to return all unearned funds for which it is responsible.
-The college is required to notify the student if they owe a repayment via written notice.
-The college must advise the student or parent that they have 14 calendar days from the date the college sent the notification to accept a post-withdrawal disbursement.
-If a response is not received from the student or parent within the permitted time frame or the student declines the funds, the college will return any earned funds that the college is holding to the Title IV programs.
-Post-withdrawal disbursements must occur within 180 days of the date the student withdrew.
+The Institution has 45 days from the date the institution determines that the student withdrew to return all unearned funds for which it is responsible.
+The school is required to notify the student if they owe a repayment via written notice.
+The school must advise the student or parent that they have 14 calendar days from the date the school sent the notification to accept a post-withdrawal disbursement.
+If a response is not received from the student or parent within the permitted time frame or the student declines the funds, the school will return any earned funds that the school is holding to the Title IV programs.
+Post-withdrawal disbursement must occur within 180 days of the date the student withdrew.